• Skip to primary navigation

 Calories: 114kcalCarbohydrates: 12gProtein: 10gFat: 2gSaturated Fat: 1gCholesterol: 12mgSodium: 104mgPotassium: 354mgSugar: 12gVitamin A: 709IUCalcium: 295mgIron: 1mg

-Keyword Green Tea Latte, Matcha Green Tea Latte, Matcha Latte, Matcha Tea Latte
+Keyword Green Tea Latte, Hot Matcha Latte, Matcha Green Tea Latte, Matcha Latte, Matcha Tea Latte

 This post was originally published in February 2017.
 It has been updated.